-The first reliable records of coffee drinking come from 15th century yemen.
-Coffee became very popular amongst the Arabs and in the Ottoman empire.
-In fact it was introduced to Central Europe after the Turks were defeated in the Battle for Vienna in 1683.
-The supplies of the Ottoman Empire army included large quantities of the beans.
+The first reliable records of coffee drinking come from 15th-century Yemen.
+Coffee became very popular in the Middle East and in the Ottoman empire.
+In fact, it was introduced to Central Europe after the Turks were defeated in the Battle for Vienna in 1683.
+The supplies of the Ottoman Empire army included large quantities of beans.

 Turkish and Arabic (and Greek) coffee is still brewed and served as it was centuries ago and prepared by boiling.
-The coffee is ground to an extremely fine powder, it feels like confectioner's sugar.
+The coffee is ground to an extremely fine powder until it feels like confectioners' sugar.

 It is then mixed with almost boiling water, and placed on a heat source until it boils.
-A special pot with a long handle called cezve in Turkey and ibrik in Arabic speaking countries is used.
-The coffee is removed from the heat, as soon as it comes to the boil, to prevent it from boiling over.
+A special pot with a long handle called cezve in Turkey and ibrik in Arabic-speaking countries is used.
+The coffee is removed from the heat as soon as it comes to a boil to prevent it from boiling over.
 This process is repeated, usually up to three times.

-Whereas boiling the coffee too long produces a bitter, stewed tasting beverage, this method does not allow that but ensures that the caffeine and aromatic oils are released into the water.
+Whereas boiling the coffee too long produces a bitter, stewed-tasting beverage, this method does not allow that but ensures that the caffeine and aromatic oils are released into the water.
 It produces a lovely layer of foam.
-Skilful pouring is required to ensure each cup gets equal amounts of the foam, the cup with the most foam is considered the best.
+Skillful pouring is required to ensure each cup gets equal amounts of foam, and the cup with the most foam is considered the best.

 Coffee is an important part of Arab hospitality.
-It is served in tiny cups, which are refilled by the server until the guest indicates that he's had enough.
+It is served in tiny cups, which are refilled by the server until the guest indicates that they've had enough.

 Steeping is a relatively simple method of making coffee that produces a good brew easily without the need for sophisticated equipment.

 This is usually done using a French press.
-This is a cylindrical shaped glass pot, with a plunger, with a nylon or metal mesh filter at the bottom.
-Once you think the coffee has steeped inside, you push the grounds to the bottom with the plunger, so you can pour off the liquid while remains of the coffee stay at the bottom.
+This is a cylindrical-shaped glass pot, with a plunger, with a nylon or metal mesh filter at the bottom.
+Once you think the coffee has steeped inside, you push the grounds to the bottom with the plunger, so you can pour off the liquid while the remains of the coffee stay at the bottom.

 You need to use fairly coarsely ground coffee in a French press.
 If you use fine powder, like for espresso or Turkish coffee, it will be very difficult to push the plunger in.